MartianColonist/POSEIDON/README.rst

 Given a set of observed exoplanet spectra from space-based or ground-based telescopes, POSEIDON uses Bayesian techniques to infer the atmospheric properties of the planet.

+POSEIDON currently supports the modelling and retrieval of transmission spectra.
+Basic functionality for thermal emission spectra is also present and will be expanded in future releases.

 Documentation
 -------------